AUTOMATIC1111/stable-diffusion-webui/Extensions-Prompt.md

 ## Prompt Translator
 https://github.com/butaixianran/Stable-Diffusion-Webui-Prompt-Translator

-A integrated translator for Translate prompt to English using Deepl or Baidu
+A integrated translator for translating prompts to English using Deepl or Baidu.